Texas’ unemployment system is confusing and frustrating. Here’s how to navigate it.

 As of Nov.
 1, the TWC has reinstated work search requirements.
 This means most people must take steps to return to work while receiving unemployment benefits.

-If you are on regular unemployment, Pandemic Unemployment Assistance (PUA) or Pandemic Emergency Unemployment Compensation (PEUC):
+If you are on regular unemployment, or were on Pandemic Unemployment Assistance (PUA) or Pandemic Emergency Unemployment Compensation (PEUC):

 How do I do a work search if I’m self-employed?